ibm-cloud-docs/codeengine/subscription-cos.md

 ## Creating an {{site.data.keyword.cos_full_notm}} subscription for an application
 {: #obstorage_ev_app}

-When you subscribe to an {{site.data.keyword.cos_full_notm}} event, you must provide a destination (app) and a destination type for the subscription.
+By default, events are routed to the root URL of the destination application.
+You can send events to a different destination within the app by using the `--path` option.
+For example, if your subscription specifies `--path /event`,  the event is sent to `https://<base application URL>/events`.

 Events are sent to applications as HTTP POST requests.
 For more information, see [HTTP headers and body information for events](#sub-header-body-cos).

 **Before you begin**